sst/sst/www/docs/long-running-jobs.md

    You'll notice that your editor will autocomplete the `payload` for you.

 :::info
-`Job.run` returns right after it starts the long running job.
+`Job.myJob.run` returns right after it starts the long running job.
 :::

 And that's it.
 You can now add long running jobs to your apps!